transparency-dev/trillian-tessera/deployment/live/aws/codelab/README.md

  1. 🎉 **Congratulations** 🎉

-    You have successfully brought up Trillian Tessera's AWS infrastructure, and started a personality server that can add entries to it.
+    You have successfully brought up Tessera's
+    AWS infrastructure, and started a personality server that can add entries to it.

     Use the environment variables from above to interact with the personality in a different terminal.